RACHEL MARTIN, HOST:

 KEITH: It has a ton of momentum right now in the Senate.
 And the fascinating thing about the farm bill is that its politics are not partisan, they're regional.
 And so in the Senate it's moving.
 Southern states don't have a ton of influence in the Senate.
 In the House, the Southern states do have more influence.
 And so the House is likely to come up with a substantially different version that addresses some of the concerns of Southern state farmers regarding the crop insurance.
 And also, there are more deficit hawks in the House.
 So, they're likely to make much larger cuts to food stamps.
 They need to come up with something by September 30th.
 That's when the current farm bill expires.
 If they fail to come up with a deal, they likely will do some sort of an extension.

 MARTIN: NPR's congressional reporter Tamara Keith.
 Thanks so much, Tamara.

 KEITH: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.